sergeykomlach/AdvancedBiometricPromptCompat/biometric-custom-voice/README.md

   as text-independent and is suitable for multilingual speaker-embedding backends.
 When present, phrase mismatch is treated as a different template family.

+Consumer apps should prefer the typed `BiometricPromptCompat.Builder` helpers instead of writing these keys manually:

+- `setVoicePcmSample(sampleRateHz, pcmFloat)` for one recorded utterance.
+- `setVoicePcmSamples(sampleRateHz, pcmSamples)` or the vararg overload for enrollment batches.
+Up to five non-empty samples are included in one request.
+- `setVoiceEmbedding(embedding)` for an external speaker-recognition backend.
+- `setVoicePhrase(phrase)` when the request should be phrase-bound.
+- `clearVoiceSample()` when reusing a builder and removing caller-provided voice input.

 This is intentionally not a direct copy of Ye83/VAD-Speaker-Recognition-for- Android or other demo apps.
 Those projects are useful as backend references for